RoboJackets/apiary/docs/admins/permissions-roles.rst

 ``member`` and ``non-member``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These are identical roles that provide baseline access to end users.
-They are assigned automatically based on user behavior and should not be manually attached or detached.
+They're assigned automatically based on user behavior and shouldn't be manually attached or detached.

-Restricted Permissions
+Restricted permissions
 ----------------------

-The following permissions are not included with any roles, and must be manually assigned to a user if necessary.
+The following permissions aren't included with any roles, and must be manually assigned to a user if necessary.

 .. _refund-payments: